-Picture this: A dramatic drop in wrong patient errorsApril 15th, 2013 in Cancer /
+Picture this: A dramatic drop in wrong patient errorsApril 15, 2013 in Medicine & Health / Cancer

 Adding a photo of a face to x-ray images can reduce "wrong-patient" errors five-fold, a new study finds.